 Even Burma’s government picks on the harassed Rohingya.
 They’re actively keeping large aid groups at bay, but Partners found a way in.

 “We just started building relationships with the local population.
 And in that way, we’ve been able to get in and deliver aid,” Gumaer states.

 What teams see when they arrive is unimaginable.

 “They watched babies die every day, and it was all deaths that could’ve been prevented if the baby and the mother just had some food,” says Gumaer.

 Spiritual needs run deep, too.
-Gumaer explains that to be a Rochingya is to be Muslim.
-But sometimes, she can offer another source of hope for dark times the Rochingya face.
+Gumaer explains that to be a Rohingya is to be Muslim.
+But sometimes, she can offer another source of hope for dark times the Rohingya face.

 “There is a need for them to understand the power of forgiveness, because how else are they supposed to continue their lives?”

-Ask God to save the Rochingya people from physical and spiritual despair.
-Pray the government will allow aid to reach the Rochingya soon.
+Ask God to save the Rohingya people from physical and spiritual despair.
+Pray the government will allow aid to reach the Rohingya soon.

 “To be there and to be Jesus for them, to show them His love through my actions and through my words and through my life: that’s the best thing I can do for them at the moment,” says Gumaer.